aryan109/Gaze_controller/README.md

 you need to have open vino installed in your device here is the [link](https://docs.openvinotoolkit.org/latest/index.html) to install it.

-After this you need to install the dependencies present in _requirements.txt_ .I suggest you to create a virtual environment for runnig this application so the dependencies installed will not interfere with existing packages.
+After this, you need to install the dependencies present in _requirements.txt_ .I suggest you create a virtual environment for running this application so the dependencies installed will not interfere with existing packages.

 ## Demo

 run `python app.py -h` to get information about the the commandline arguments.

-although there are no required parameters, all are set to defaults for the following scenario.
+Although there are no required parameters, all are set to defaults for the following scenario.

 - default paths to models present in _models_ folder
 - run inference on video present in starter/bin/demo.mp4
-- default precission is FP32
+- the default precision is FP32
-- paths are set according to linux convention
+- paths are set according to Linux convention

 ## Documentation

 You can run `python app.py -h` to see description of supported command line arguments.

-following is the list of supported commandline arguments:-
+following is the list of supported command-line arguments:-

-  -p P :   Add precision of model(FP32, FP16, FP16-INT8)
+  -p P:   Add precision of model(FP32, FP16, FP16-INT8)

   -i I :      Path to input video file

-  -mp MP :    Precission of mouse controller(high, medium, low)
+  -mp MP :    Precision of mouse controller(high, medium, low)

   -ms MS :   Speed of mouse controller(high, medium, low)